DmitryFleur/mysidewalk-assessment-task/README.md

 Sort first by the numeric value of any leading number (2 < 10 < 343) and then alphabetically for the rest of the string.

 ## To run the script:
 No extra libraries were used, just pure Python v3.11.
-Just run the script:
+To run the script:

 ```bash
 python main.py ./data/example-list.txt ./data/sample-output.txt